MicroEJ/docs/VEEPortingGuide/bspConnection.rst

   This case is recommended when:

-  - the VEE Port is used to build one MicroEJ Application on top of one BSP.
+  - the VEE Port is used to build one Application on top of one BSP.
   - the Application and BSP are slightly coupled, thus making a change in the BSP just requires to build the Executable again.

 - Case 3: Full BSP connection